-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposals No. 1, votes "For," "Withhold" and, if applicable, broker non-votes; with respect to Proposals No. 2 and No. 3 votes "For" and "Against," abstentions and, if applicable, broker non-votes; with respect to Proposal No. 4, votes for "One Year," "Two Years" and "Three Years," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposals No. 1, votes "For," "Withhold" and, if applicable, broker non-votes; with respect to Proposal Nos.
+1, 2, 3, 4 and 5, votes "For" and "Against," abstentions and, if applicable, broker non-votes.